5anjana/5anjana.github.io/_pages/about.md

 - **Software Development Intern** at BNY Mellon &#124; Summer 2021 <br>
   - Implemented functional and unit testing for internal applications.
   - Developed a custom XML to CSV Parser Utility.
-  - Fixed application and security vulnerabilities of the internal applications.
+  - Conducted A/B testing to assess performance optimizations in internal applications.

 - **Software Development Intern** at ZestMoney &#124; Summer 2019 <br>
   - Integrated a Payment Gateway at checkout using SpringBoot & MySQL database.
   - Implemented a custom user Signup interface using Retrofit (Android) with MVVM architecture.
-  - Developed a Base Adapter to reduce the code redundancy & maintaining code’s usability accross the application.
+  - Worked on code usability in a high-paced fintech industry startup environment.

 # 📂 Projects